CGSbioinfo/MethylSeq/README.md

  $ mkdir bin/
 ```

 4. Download the scripts from https://github.com/CGSbioinfo/MethylSeq to any location.
-For example, I downloaded the zip folder to /home/mjg225/Downloads. *DO NOT* move to that folder, just check that is exists and the download was successfull.
+For example, I downloaded the zip folder to /home/mjg225/Downloads. **DO NOT** move to that folder, just check that it exists and the download was successfull.
 Unziup the folder from your location.
 ```bash
  $ unzip /home/mjg225/Downloads/MethylSeq-master
 ```